When is the Regatta?

 If you have an accepted sculling entry which you decide not to race, you must notify the Regatta by September 28.
 No sweep entry may contain a sculler who failed to give notice of their withdrawal by the deadline.
 There are no refunds for accepted entries, so the fee for the withdrawn entry will not be refunded.

 Is there a Youth 1x event?

 Yes.
-New in 2013: The HOCR is pleased to announce the incorporation of a unique event for Youth Singles within the Club Singles event.
-In contrast to previous years, Youth scullers will be separated from Club scullers and will be started after the Club Single event-division, following a pre-determined time gap.
-Youth scullers may compete under the name of the high school.
-Youth scullers who finished within 5% of the winner of the Youth Special Medal in 2012 have been granted guaranteed entries.
+The HOCR offers a Youth Singles within the Club Singles event.
+Youth scullers will be separated from Club scullers and will be started after the Club Single event-division following a pre-determined time gap.
+Youth scullers may compete under the name of their high school.
 Athletes will be seeded according to traditional seeding rules (See Rule 3.10) within the Youth division.
 Results of the Club Singles and Youth Singles will be separate.
 With the incorporation of the Youth Single event-division, Club eligibility restrictions (Rule 1.1) will no longer extend to Youth scullers.
 As such, Youth Single scullers may no longer compete in the Lightweight Singles or Championship Singles event-divisions.

 Is there a 60+ Eights/Fours/ Doubles event?

 No, but there is a Grand-Master Special Medal within the Senior-Master Eights/Fours/Doubles.
 The Special Medal is awarded to the fastest crew which averages above 60 years old in the Senior-Master Eights/Fours/Doubles events.
 Eligibility for the Special Medal will be verified by Regatta registration.